-Accomplished Family Law Attorneys Serve the Twin Cities
+Accomplished Family Law Attorneys Serving The Twin Cities

 Minnesota is a no-fault divorce state, meaning that you can file to end your marriage without formally accusing your spouse of wrongdoing.
 However, fault may be considered in other aspects of divorce, such as property division.
 Our priority is to help you reach agreements with your spouse about your finances, assets and debts outside of court.
 We represent you through challenging processes such as:

 - Division of real estate and other property — In Minnesota, judges are required to divide marital property equitably, though not necessarily equally.
 Typically, real estate is the most valuable property owned by couples.
 Minnesota court forms only allow one spouse full ownership and the other spouse is given a lien.
 The forms can be changed, however, to allow for other arrangements.
 We will strive to secure all of the property you are owed, from major assets like real estate and pensions to smaller items such as jewelry and sentimental objects.

 - Alimony — Divorce can cause significant financial upset.
 One spouse may seek temporary or permanent alimony, or “spousal maintenance,” to maintain the standard of living previously enjoyed.
 Minnesota courts make alimony calculations based on the length of the marriage, employment, finances, physical and mental condition of the spouse seeking support, and other factors.
 We work to establish fair alimony agreements and fight for their enforcement when necessary.

 Experienced Attorneys Supporting Parents’ Rights

 When a divorce involves children, protecting them is the top priority.
 We make strong efforts to negotiate terms that are in their best interests regarding: